vg-json-data/sm-json-data/enemies/bossScenarios-readme.md

 ### Damage Window
 The damage window is a value (in percentage of time) for the window during which Samus can hit the boss.
 The point of the damage window is to model a fight duration relative to weapon damage and cooldown.
 A damage window of 25% means Samus will spend 25% of her time in the fight attacking the boss or waiting for her weapon cooldown, and 75% of the fight doing other things.

-The damage window percentage is obtained by adding up the `windowPercent` of all using the `damageWindows` whose requirements are met.
+The damage window percentage is obtained by adding up the `windowPercent` of all `damageWindows` whose requirements are met.
 This gives the percentage of time Samus can be attacking.

 __Example__